-Bishop Booth Conference Center.
-We are also the exclusive caterer at Bishop Booth.
+Rock Point Center.
+We are also the exclusive caterer at Rock Point.
 The center is on Rock Point and is owned by the Episcopal Diocese.
 We work with them to help increase revenue for the center in order to protect and preserve Rock Point.

-Our whole team is focused on building the strongest and very best business that we can.
-We are working hard to expand our farm; increase the amount of local products we buy; improve our systems and help everyone succeed.
-We want to run the very best and most profitable business we can.
-Through being successful, we can give back to our employees, customers, partners and community.
+While there is a lot of change and uncertainty, in many ways Sugarsnap and our goals haven't changed at all.
+We are working hard to expand our farm; to increase the amount of local products we buy; to improve our systems and to help everyone succeed.
+We want to run the very best and efficient business we can.
+And through being successful, we can give back to our employees, customers, partners and community.

-Here are some things we are doing in 2019:
+Here are some things we accomplished in 2020:

-- Have a business or menu idea for us?
+- Looked for new ideas!
+Have a business or menu idea for us?
 Let us know.